open-duelyst/duelyst/README.md

   - In another terminal window, use `NODE_ENV=development yarn migrate:latest` to run database migrations
     - On Windows: `$env:NODE_ENV = 'development'; yarn migrate:latest`
   - Only need to run this once (unless you change Postgres schema)
-- Open http://localhost:3000 in a browser to load the game client
+- Once you see `Duelyst 'development' started on port 3000` in the logs, open http://localhost:3000 in a browser to load the game client

 #### Starting individual components